 GOG Freak Jr Barrel Kit

-Although on the pricey side this kit is one of the best paintball barrel choices for amateurs.
+Although on the expensive side this kit is one of the best paintball barrel choices for amateurs.
 Due to the 3 pieces it can be easily customized for any type of play and any type of game.

 So it is a good idea to invest in this kit before you get well enough acquainted with the game as to put together your own gun.

-There are 5 things you need to remember as an amateur buying a barrel: thread, length, bore, vents and material.
+There are 5 things you need to remember as an amateur buying a barrel: thread, length, bore, vents, and material.

-First you need to choose the marker you want and only after that it’s time to look for the greatest paintball barrel for that marker and yourself.
+First, you need to choose the marker you want and only after that it’s time to look for the greatest paintball barrel for that marker and yourself.